Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport in the area is considered excellent, with residents on average being located just 186 meters from their nearest transport stop.
-On average, there are approximately 107 trips made per day across all routes, which translates to about 13 weekly trips per individual stop.
+The accessibility of transport is rated excellent, with residents on average located 186 meters from the nearest stop.
+Service frequency averages at 99 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport